Snohomish County Public Utility District: History

 The Snohomish County Public Utility District is a municipal corporation that was formed by a majority vote of the people on November 3, 1936.
 It started as a water utility on January 17, 1946, and expanded into an electric utility on September 1, 1949.

 The PUD was among several investors in the WNP-3 and WNP-5 nuclear power plants planned to by built by the Washington Public Power Supply System (WPPSS) in the 1980s.
 Following the WPPSS's default on bonds in 1983, the agency sued to recover lost funds.

 In 2005, the PUD uncovered audio tapes revealing that Enron energy traders were intentionally manipulating the market during the Western U.S. energy crisis by encouraging suppliers to shut down plants to perform unnecessary maintenance.
 The agency paid $100,000 to partially transcribe the tapes after it had entered into a predatory contract during an energy shortage in 2001.
 The PUD settled with Enron's creditors in 2007 and paid $18 million—10 percent of the original contract amount sought by the creditors.

-Beginning in October 2025, the PUD plans to use its hydroelectric dams as load-following plants to supplement flexible block purchases from the Bonneville Power Administration.
-The change was made to avoid the use of wholesale market power during high-demand periods.
+In October 2025 the PUD changed the products it purchases from the Bonneville Power Administration becoming a load following customer.
+The change was made to avoid the use of expensive wholesale market power during high-demand periods.
 By 2027, the PUD plans to replace seven electrical substations that had become outdated or unable to cope with growing populations in areas of the county.
 New substations are also planned to be built in Getchell and Smokey Point.